Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/edge-configuration.md

 ![Edge Configuration Details](../.gitbook/assets/AEP_Edge_Config_Details.png)

 In the summary screen you will see that three environments have been created for your Edge Configuration.
 If desired, each environment can be edited individually with different configuration parameters.
-Make note of the Environment ID, as this value will be used to connect your mobile application to your Edge Configuration.
+Make note of the `Environment ID`, as this value will be used to connect your mobile application to your Edge Configuration.

 For additional information on Edge Configurations in Experience Platform Launch [see this document](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/edge-configuration.html?lang=en#creating-an-edge-configuration).